levibotelho/levibotelho.github.io/_posts/2013-12-17-how-to-view-jitted-code-in-visual-studio.markdown

 title: !
 "How to view JITted code in Visual Studio"
 category: Visual Studio
 tags: [visual studio]
+description: Go one level deeper than CIL and view the assembly language instructions outputted by the JITter in Visual Studio.
 comments: true
 share: true
 redirect_from: "/c-how-to-view-jitted-code/"